kanaka/mal/docs/exercises.md

 You may easily check your answers by passing them directly to the interpreter.
-They will hide the built-in functions carrying the same names, and the usual tests (with REGRESS=1) will check them.
-The `runtest.py` script provide a convenient command-line parameter to pass a command like 'load-file' before running the testsuite.
+They will hide the built-in functions carrying the same names, and the usual tests will check them.
 ```
 make REGRESS=1 TEST_OPTS='--hard --pre-eval=\(load-file\ \"../answer.mal\"\)' test^IMPL^stepA
 ```